 systool – a utility built upon libsysfs that lists devices by bus, class, and topology.

 The disadvantage of using this path is that the hierarchy model includes the BUS type and location model which is subject to change between different system types.
-For example: /sys/bus/i2c/devices/2-0060/led1.

-To resolve this limitation, the DVS-OS also supports a new virtual hierarchy structure that is not HW dependent.
+To resolve this limitation, the virtual hierarchy structure that is not HW dependent is supported.
 This hierarchy is a collection of soft links to the default sysfs structure.
-This document delves inot the way to work with this hierarchy in order to control the HW.
+This document describes the way to work with this hierarchy in order to control the HW.

 Chassis attributes information exported through sysfs can be utilized by a number of standard Linux tools.
-So, for example, the following are tools from the Linux packages lm-sensors and fancontrol, which are capable of operating on top of Mellanox sysfs infrastructure:
+So, for example, the following are tools from the Linux packages lm-sensors and fancontrol, which are capable of operating on top of sysfs infrastructure:

 pwmconfig – tests the pulse width modulation (PWM) outputs of sensors and configures fancontrol

-fancontrol – automated software based fan speed regulation
+fancontrol – automated software-based fan speed regulation

 sensors – print sensors information